Roll and Read Sight Words

 (Little Brother supervising to make sure everything was A-OKAY)

-This game was a wild success with Big Brother.
-He recognized many of the words and learned several new ones…all while having fun!
+This sight word game was a wild success with Big Brother.
+He recognized many of the sight words and learned several new ones… All while having fun!